miguilimzero/filament-auto-panel/README.md

 method, it will generate a `tinyint(4)` table column, and therefore will be identified as a numeric column, even if in its context it is being used as a boolean.

+> [!NOTE]
+> You can overwrite this auto-detection behavior by setting the cast for the column in your model class.

 #### Soft Deletes

 The package will detect if the table has soft deletes or not by checking if it has the `SoftDeletes` trait,